Prompt Completion Rate Requests

 Completion tokens

-Output tokens generated by the model in the response.
+Output tokens generated by the model for a request.

 Billed attempts